The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Presence on the Web

 \subsection{Historical \FBP Adoption}

-In our next experiment, we would like to know when websites started to adopt the \FBP code.
-To answer this question, we proceed as follows: \begin{itemize} \item We find the top websites detected in January 2022 which adopted the \FBP (from the top 5K Tranco list). \item We visit older versions of these websites using the \textit{Wayback Machine} (WM)~\cite{waybackmachine} to find out when it was the first time these sites embedded the \FBP code in their HTML. \end{itemize}
+Next, we want to know when websites started adopting \FBP.
+For this, we proceed as follows: We visit all top 5K (from Tranco) websites using the \textit{Wayback Machine} (WM)~\cite{waybackmachine} to find if they had \FBP code embedded in their HTML, and when this was done for the first time, starting from 01.2022 and going back to 2013.